pain64/true-sql/documentation.md

 </details>

 ## Null-safety
 NullPointerException is a nightmare for every Java developer.
 It's important to catch null in the beginning.
 TrueSql get information about fields nullability from db driver.
 The war is end?
-[Unfortunately, not all databases calculates nullability right.](#table_with_proofs) In case you disagree with db driver, we print compilation time warning.
+[Unfortunately, not all databases driver calculates nullability right.](#table_with_proofs) In case you disagree with db driver, we print compilation time warning.
 If you found an example, you can create a ticket to db vendor and restore order!

 This table represents all possible situations.
 <table>